Reginald J. S. Pigott

-Reginald James Seymour Pigott (Februari 4, 1886 – December 23, 1966) was a British/American mechanical and consulting engineer, director of the engineering division of Gulf Research & Development Company, a subsidiary of Gulf Oil, and inventor.
+Reginald James Seymour Pigott (February 4, 1886 – December 23, 1966) was a British/American mechanical and consulting engineer; director of the engineering division of Gulf Research & Development Company, a subsidiary of Gulf Oil; and inventor.

 Pigott was known for his work in the fields of fluid flow pumps and power plant design.
-He had been president of three national engineering societies, an unicum in those days.: He was president of the American Society for Measurement and Control founded in 1939, 71st president of the Society of Automotive Engineers in 1948, and president of the American Society of Mechanical Engineers in 1952–53.
+He served as president of three national engineering societies, then a unique accomplishment.
+He was president of the American Society for Measurement and Control founded in 1939, 71st president of the Society of Automotive Engineers in 1948, and president of the American Society of Mechanical Engineers in 1952–53.

 Biography

 Family, education and early career

 Pigott was born in 1886 in Wellington, Shropshire, in England, to Elphic William Seymour Pigott and Lillian Mary (Fance) Pigott.
-In 1891 the family moved to the United States to New York City, where his father worked as an accountant.
+In 1891 the family moved to New York City in the United States, where his father worked as an accountant.

 After the regular public schools in New York City, Pigott studied mechanical engineering at Columbia University, obtaining his Mech.E. degree in 1906.

-After his graduation in Pigott in 1906 started his career at the Interborough Rapid Transit Company as chief draftsman, and later became construction engineer.
+After his graduation in 1906, Pigott started his career at the Interborough Rapid Transit Company as chief draftsman, and later became construction engineer.
 In this position he was "in full charge of the design, construction, and testing of live 7500~kilowatt low-pressure turbines and had charge of the general rebuilding of the boilers` stokers, economizers, coal handling, and other equipment and operations in the company's two power plants."

-In the year 1911–1912 he was assistant professor of steam engineering at the Columbia University, but after a year he returned to the Interborough Rapid Transit Co. as construction engineer in the motive power department in 1912–1915.
+In 1911–1912 he was assistant professor of steam engineering at Columbia University, but after a year he returned to the Interborough Rapid Transit Co. as construction engineer in the motive power department in 1912–1915.

-For another eleven years Pigott worked in the design, construction, and operation of central steam power stations.
-In those days in the late 1910s and early 1920s, Pigott was mechanical engineer with Stevens & Wood, Inc. in New York for three years, and next consulting engineer with Public Service Corporation of New Jersey Production Co.
+For another eleven years, Pigott worked in the design, construction, and operation of central steam power stations.
+In the late 1910s and early 1920s, Pigott was a mechanical engineer with Stevens & Wood, Inc. in New York for three years, and then consulting engineer with Public Service Corporation of New Jersey Production Co.